-Source: ERC
+Source: Energy Regulatory Commission (ERC)

-According to ERC statistics, in December 2018 WTE power plants that has already completed commercial production (COD) have a total installed capacity of 317 MW and a total sales volume under PPA of 287 MW.
-TPI Polene Power Public Company Limited (TPIPP) has the largest installed capacity in WTE of 180 MW (out of 317MW) with highest PPA of 163 MW (out of 287MW).
+According to ERC statistics, in December 2019 WTE power plants that have already completed commercial production (COD) have a total installed capacity of 347 MW and a total sales volume under PPA of 310 MW.
+TPI Polene Power Public Company Limited (TPIPP) has the largest installed capacity in WTE of 180 MW (out of 347 MW) with the highest PPA of 163 MW (out of 310 MW).